What is Java?

 Eight bits of such signals are group together to interpret Text, numerical and symbols.

 This is known as 8-bit computing.
-Current day processor is capable of decoding 64 bit time.
-But what is the relation of this concept with the programming language JAVA.
-Let understand these with an example.
+Current day processor is capable of decoding 64-bit time.
+But what is the relation of this concept with the programming language JAVA?
+Let understand these as an example.

 Suppose if you want to tell the computer to add two number (1+2) which is represented by some binary numbers (10000011), how are you going to tell the computer?
 Yes, we going to use assembly language to get our code executed.